Gerschtli/dwm-status/README.md

 Watches UPower DBus signals for added or removed batteries and changes of battery states.

-If discharging and the capacity is under specific values, warning notifications with urgency normal or critical are sent.
+If discharging and the capacity of the fullest battery is under specific values, warning notifications with urgency normal or critical are sent.

 | capacity | urgency  |
 | -------- | -------- |